Who We Are

 What We Believe

-We believe we are called to live the Jesus way, to live with love, compassion, and justice in all that we do and say.
+We believe we are called to live the way Jesus lived, to live with love, compassion, and justice in all that we do and say.
 We believe that all of us are loved and valued and welcomed by God, who calls us to “love God with our heart, mind, soul, and strength; and to love our neighbors as ourselves.”

 The United Methodist Church believes God’s love for the world is an active and engaged love, a love seeking justice and liberty.
 We cannot just be observers.
 So we care enough about people’s lives to risk interpreting God’s love, to take a stand, to call each of us into a response, no matter how controversial or complex.
 The church helps us think and act out a faith perspective, not just responding to all the other ‘mind-makers-up’ that exist in our society.